Skip to content

 16. What year did the Byzantine Empire fall?
 (Medium)

 Two things tangle here.
-First, the Byzantine Empire was the Eastern Roman Empire, and that link rarely gets made.
-Second, the fall date feels far too late.
-A “Roman Empire” of any kind surviving to 1453 breaks the gut sense that Rome belongs to the ancient world.
+First, the Byzantine Empire never called itself that.
+It was the Eastern Roman Empire, and its citizens called themselves Romans to the end.
+Second, the date feels far too late.
+A Roman Empire of any kind surviving into the age of siege cannons breaks the gut sense that Rome belongs to the ancient world.

 17. Who was the first European to reach India by sea?
 (Medium)